effectivecore/core/readme.md

   transfer rate is not significant, at the same time, compression takes web server resources, and for unpacking - the client (which ultimately affects the battery charge of mobile clients).
-- for CSS, a file size above 10 KiB is considered a consequence of improper cascading of styles, together with the use of disastrous technology such as SASS or LESS, which condoning "badcoding".
+- for CSS, a file size above 10 KiB is considered to be the result of improper cascading of styles and/or usage of disastrous technology such as SASS or LESS, which condoning "badcoding".
 - JS files can be initially compressed and obfuscated by reducing-reorganization of JS code by third-party